 Prevention is becoming progressively important.
 Dental diseases are predominantly preventable and there is a growing load on health care systems for a cure.
 Dental public health focuses beyond the role of a dental practitioner in nursing dental disease and seeks to minimize demand on health care systems by redirection of resources to priority region.
 Public health, an apprehension of the many factors that influence health that aid the implementation of effective strategies.

 Community dentistry is a division of dentistry which regard with prohibition of disease, elongate life and promoting mental and physical efficiency via organized community efforts for the sanitation of the environment, the control communicable infections, the education of independent in personal hygiene and preventive treatment of disease and the evolution of social machinery to secure a standard of living adequate for the preservation of the health.

 Dental radiography is an art of recording images of a patient’s oral structures on film by using X-rays (roentgen rays).
 When the X-ray films are refined, the resulting radiographs supply the dental officer with a valuable diagnostic aid.

-A radiographic image is formed by a controlled burst of X-ray radiation which pierce oral structures at disparate levels, depending on differ anatomical densities, before striking the film or sensor.
-Due to less radiation teeth appear lighter which penetrates to the film.
-Dental caries, infections and other changes in the bone density, and the periodontal ligament, appear darker because X-rays readily penetrate these less dense structures.
+A radiographic image is formed by a controlled burst of X-ray radiation which pierces oral structures at disparate levels, depending on differing anatomical densities, before striking the film or sensor.
+Due to less radiation teeth appear lighter which penetrates into the film.
+Dental caries, infections and other changes in the bone density, and the periodontal ligament appear darker because X-rays readily penetrate these less dense structures.
 Dental restorations (fillings, crowns) may appear lighter or darker, depending on the density of the material.

 When taking radiographs, the patients wear lead aprons and thyroid collars to shield their reproductive organs and thyroid glands.
 There is only one exception to this rule; when obtaining a panorex radiograph, the thyroid collar is not used since it blocks part of the X-ray beam.